GoodCryptoApp/market-data-feed/README.md

 If you have any questions or suggestions regarding our data feed, please, join our Telegram chat at https://t.me/cryptto_chat

-CRYPTTO uses Pusher for real time websocket streaming.
-Please refer to the Pusher documentation and libraries to connect to our websocket stream.
+CRYPTTO uses Pusher (https://pusher.com) for real time websocket streaming.
+Please refer to the Pusher documentation (https://pusher.com/docs/client_api_guide) and libraries to connect to our websocket stream.
 You can also find an example below.

-Receiving Real-time Data
+RECEIVING REAL-TIME DATA

 What Is WebSocket?